tcltk/tklib/modules/tablelist/README.txt

     http://www.nemethi.de

-How to get it?
+How to Get It?
 --------------

 Tablelist is available for free download from the same URL as Wcb.
-The distribution file is "tablelist5.16.tar.gz" for UNIX and "tablelist5_16.zip" for Windows.
+The distribution file is "tablelist5.17.tar.gz" for UNIX and "tablelist5_17.zip" for Windows.
 These files contain the same information, except for the additional carriage return character preceding the linefeed at the end of each line in the text files for Windows.